luminovang/documentation/base/model.md

 **Return Value:**

-`bool` - Return true if all caches are deleted, false otherwise.
+`bool` - Returns true if the cache files are successfully deleted, false otherwise.

 ***